irods/irods_docs/docs/system_overview/configuration.md

     // performed in the ordering of the extension number, regardless of other properties of the
     // certificates.
 Use the ‘c_rehash’ utility to create the necessary links.
     "irods_ssl_ca_certificate_path": "",

     // (Optional)
-    // The file containing the server's certificate chain.
-    // The certificates must be in PEM format and must be sorted starting with the subject's
-    // certificate (actual client or server certificate), followed by intermediate CA certificates
-    // if applicable, and ending at the highest level (root) CA.
-    "irods_ssl_certificate_chain_file": "",

-    // (Optional)
-    // The private key corresponding to the server's certificate in the certificate chain file.
-    "irods_ssl_certificate_key_file": "",

-    // (Optional)
-    // The Diffie-Hellman parameter file location.
-    "irods_ssl_dh_params_file": "",

-    // (Optional)
     // The number of seconds between TCP keep-alive probes.
 The default value in the TCP specification is 75.
 For more